godotengine/godot-old-gsoc-ideas/ROADMAP.md

 * Reactive music (similar to how WWise works)
 * Audio Graph AudioStream (so sound engineers can create complex setups connecting streams and effect nodes)

+### Networking

+* Add helper node that simplifies synchronization (NetworkSync), so you can specify different properties to track and how to synchronize them (reliable, unreliable, discrete, continuous, interpolation modes, etc).
+Even replication (synchronize when instantiated).
+* Add API in base networking to make it easier to do replication using the above node (needs to be whitelisted).